MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-type-class.md

 ### <a name="return-value"></a>Valore restituito

-Un nome del tipo come specificato nei relativi metadati.
+Nome del tipo come specificato nei relativi metadati.

 ## <a name="see-also"></a>Vedere anche